Samic8/samdawson.dev/src/articles/react-redux-use-selector-vs-connect.md

 ## Unit testing and separation of concerns

-A handy way to understand the differences between hooks and connect, is to understand how unit tests can be written for each and what direction of code style they _nudge_ you towards.
+A handy way to understand the differences between hooks and connect is to understand how unit tests can be written for each and what direction of code style they _nudge_ you towards.

-The way you write your unit tests influences how your components are organised by their concerns.
+The way you write your unit tests influences how your components are organized by their concerns.
 When following the _Separation of concerns_ principle your code becomes easier to test and reuse.
-There is a spectrum of _Separation of Concerns_ and there are trade offs along that spectrum, maintainability becomes a problem at the extreme ends of the spectrum.
+There is a spectrum of _Separation of Concerns_ and there are trade-offs along that spectrum, maintainability becomes a problem at the extreme ends of the spectrum.
 Too many small pieces of code to test, or code that is too large to test.

 Connect API improves separation and the hooks API reduces separated by concerns.
-I don't think either fall at the extreme ends so you need to understand what trade offs you are making with each choice.
+I don't think either fall at the extreme ends so you need to understand what trade-offs you are making with each choice.

 ### Testing components using the connect function